SMART-Dal/FECoM/README.md

     - `code-dataset` contains patched and original projects from the third-party source code repository
     - `energy-dataset` contains all experimental energy data
     - `other` contains failed experimental data or data used for calculating settings
-- **deprecated**: old code that is no longer used, but could be useful again at some point.
-- **replication**: replication package for the study.
+- **replication**: replication package for the FECoM study.
-- **tool**: source code for the energy measurement tool.
+- **tool**: source code for the FECoM tool.

 ## Environment Setup
-### Energy measurement tools
+### Energy measurement libraries
-First verify that [perf](https://perf.wiki.kernel.org/index.php/Main_Page), a tool to measure CPU and RAM energy consumption, is already available in you Linux system, if not then install separately:
+First verify that [perf](https://perf.wiki.kernel.org/index.php/Main_Page), a library to measure CPU and RAM energy consumption, is already available in you Linux system, if not then install separately:
 ```bash
 sudo apt install linux-tools-`uname -r`
 ```
-Also make sure the [lm-sensors](https://wiki.archlinux.org/title/lm_sensors) CPU temperature measurement tool is installed:
+Also make sure the [lm-sensors](https://wiki.archlinux.org/title/lm_sensors) CPU temperature measurement library is installed:
 ```
 sudo apt install lm-sensors
 ```